pandas-dev/pandas/doc/source/visualization.rst

 Hexagonal Bin Plot
 ~~~~~~~~~~~~~~~~~~

-.. versionadded:: 0.17.0
+.. versionadded:: 0.14

 You can create hexagonal bin plots with :meth:`DataFrame.plot.hexbin`.

-.. versionadded:: 0.14

-You can create hexagonal bin plots with :meth:`DataFrame.plot` and
-``kind='hexbin'``.
 Hexbin plots can be a useful alternative to scatter plots if your data are
 too dense to plot each point individually.